akshatmahla/git-api-lambda-tf/README.md

 # git-api-lambda-tf
-Terraform code to make lambda function and api gateway with IAM permissions to send mail, add logs and invoke lambda
+Terraform code to make serverless enquiry mails that include
+- Lambda function
+- API gateway
+- Integration of API gateway with lambda
+- Cloudwatch log group
+- SES template
+- IAM permission to invoke Lambda
+- IAM permission to write logs to cloudwatch, send mail in SES
+- Deployment of API